openstack-snaps/cookiecutter/{{cookiecutter.repo_name}}/README.md

 /var/snap/{{ cookiecutter.snap_name }}/common/log.

 ## Managing {{ cookiecutter.snap_name }}

-The {{ cookiecutter.snap_name }} snap will drop privileges to run daemons and commands under a regular user named snap-{{ cookiecutter.snap_name }}.
-Additionally, permissions and ownership of files and directories in /var/snap/{{ cookiecutter.snap_name }}/common/ are modified to restrict access from other users.

 ### If this snap has any aliases, they should be defined here.
 For example,
 ### {{ cookiecutter.snap_name }}-manage may be a well-known command that is used to manage